 - Color & Shape Jump from Dirt & Boogers

-- Lots of jumping activities using two feet found at Enchanted Homeschooling Mom
+- Lots of jumping activities found at The Realistic Mama

 - The Floor is Lava!
 Don’t Step in the Lava!

 Of course, I have many more gross motor activities that kids can do indoors that don’t fall under those categories.